tuckyeah/node-http-client/README.md

 Examine the code in [lib/http-client-request.js](lib/http-client-request.js).
 How is it similar to `curl` and AJAX?
 How does it differ?
 Make a list.

-Annotate the code in [lib/request-promises.js](lib/request-promises.js).
+Annotate the code in [lib/http-client-equest-promises.js](lib/http-client-request-promises.js).

 ## Annotate Along: Sign up then in

 Let's examine and run `lib/sign-up-and-in.js`.

-We'll use [library-api](https://github.com/ga-wdi-boston/library-api) top handle requests.
+We'll use [library-api](https://github.com/ga-wdi-boston/library-api) to handle requests.

 ## Lab: Compare with using promises